Current Rankings and Top Bonus Offers for September 2021

 No Code Needed, Follow Link

-Tennessee became one of the latest states to legalize online sports betting when mobile sportsbooks officially went live in the state on November 1st, 2020.
+Tennessee became the first state to offer online and mobile sports betting only when the first sportsbooks officially went live in the state on November 1st, 2020.
 Today there are four sportsbooks operating in TN: BetMGM, FanDuel, DraftKings, and Action 24/7.

 For the most part, Tennessee sports bettors will find any and every line they want in the state with one exception.
 Live betting on college sports is not permitted.
 You will still be able to wager on college football and college basketball games, but operators can not offer in-game wagering for these events.